work12345678ani/capstone-demo/README.md

 - Web Search
 - Newsapi

-BrainTrust is used to trace LLM responses and Tool Calls.
+Braintrust is used to trace LLM responses and Tool Calls.
 ## Architecture

 ![Architecture diagram describing how various components interact with each other.](assets/architecture.png)